Scattering in relativistic quantum field theory: basic concepts, tools, and results: Asymptotic completeness

 \section{Asymptotic completeness}

 Whereas the description of the asymptotic particle features of any relativistic quantum field theory can be based on an arsenal of powerful methods, the question of when such a theory has a complete particle interpretation remains open to date.
-Even in concrete models there exist only partial results, cf.\ \cite{Iag} for a comprehensive review of the current state of the art.
-This situation is in striking contrast to the case of quantum mechanics, where the problem of asymptotic completeness has been completely settled.
+The only non-trivial (interacting) exceptions are certain two dimensional models with factorizing $S$-matrices \cite{3Enc} and theories of wedge-localized particles in higher dimensions \cite{Du18, DuDy}; the latter examples are only of moderate interest, however, since they do not exhibit local observables.
+This situation is in striking contrast to the case of quantum mechanics, where the problem of asymptotic completeness has been completely settled \cite{DG97}.

-One may trace the difficulties in quantum field theory back to the possible formation of superselection sectors \cite{Haag} and the resulting complex particle structures, which cannot appear in quantum mechanical systems with a finite number of degrees of freedom.
+One may trace the difficulties in quantum field theory back to the possible formation of superselection sectors \cite{Haag} and the resulting complex particle structures. {This feature does not appear in quantum mechanical systems, where the Hilbert space of particle states, including possible bound states, is fixed from the outset}.
 Thus the first step in establishing a complete particle interpretation in a quantum field theory has to be the determination of its full particle content.
-Here the methods outlined in the preceding section provide a systematic tool.
-From the resulting data one must then reconstruct the full physical Hilbert space of the theory comprising all superselection sectors.
-For theories in which only massive particles appear, such a construction has been established in \cite{BuFr}, and it has been shown that the resulting Hilbert space contains all scattering states.
+Here the methods outlined in the preceding section provide a systematic tool since they are based on particle counters, cf.\ \eqref{e.26}, by which the charged particle content can be extracted at large times.

+{}From the resulting data, obtained in this manner, one must then reconstruct the full physical Hilbert space of the theory comprising all superselection sectors.
+For theories in which only massive particles appear, such a construction has been established in \cite{BuFr}.
+The Hilbert spaces arising from the construction in theories of massive particles contain all scattering states.
 The question of completeness can then be recast into the familiar problem of the unitarity of the scattering matrix.
 It is believed that phase space (nuclearity) properties of the theory are of relevance here \cite{Haag}.
+This is, in particular, due to the fact that phase space conditions exclude certain models with pathological particle structure, such as generalized free fields with absolutely continuous mass distribution.